olohmann/azure-hands-on-labs/labs/04_containers_on_azure/containers_on_azure.md

 In the preceding exercise we created our app container by first building and packaging the application by issuing build commands that worked on the file system of the docker host - our 'development machine'.
 The resulting package then was copied into our container with the `COPY` command.
 We did this from a container to avoid version conflicts and other configuration issues that might arise in case we relied on the correctness of the dev machine itself.

-While it is a good lab exercise to set up volume mounts and working interactively with the shell inside a running container like this, this approach is much too complex and error prone for a real development workflow.
+While it is a good lab exercise to set up volume mounts and working interactively with the shell inside a running container (as we just did), this approach is much too complex and error prone for a real development workflow.

 To solve this problem, the building and packaging steps themselves should be defined in a Dockerfile as well.